awsdocs/amazon-emr-release-guide/doc_source/emr-hdfs-config.md

-# HDFS Configuration<a name="emr-hdfs-config"></a>
+# HDFS configuration<a name="emr-hdfs-config"></a>

 The following table describes the default Hadoop Distributed File System \(HDFS\) parameters and their settings\.
 You can change these values using the `hdfs-site` configuration classification\.
-For more information, see [Configure Applications](emr-configure-apps.md)\.
+For more information, see [Configure applications](emr-configure-apps.md)\.

 **Warning**
 Setting dfs\.replication to 1 for clusters with fewer than four nodes can lead to HDFS data loss if a single node goes down\.